grandseiken/foundryvtt-multilevel-tokens/README.md

 * If you want bidirectional syncing of tokens, you need to create two pairs of linked regions with different identifiers (both a source and a target in each place).
 * Cloned tokens can't be moved or deleted independently.
 They don't have a linked actor, aren't controlled by a player, and don't have vision.
 They have an extra tint applied to make them easily distinguishable, which can be changed in the `Module Settings` menu.
 They inherit most other properties (hidden, size, name, disposition, etc) from the original token.
 * By default, when a player targets or detargets a token, they will also target or detarget any clones or originals of that token.
 You can turn this off in the `Module Settings` menu if it interferes with anything.
+Similarly, adding a cloned token to combat will add the original copy to combat instead, as long as it's on the same scene.

 ## Creating teleports